kortirso/open_street_map/README.md

 ## Disclaimer

-Use this package at your own peril and risk, the author tried to simplify the use of [Nominatim service](https://wiki.openstreetmap.org/wiki/Nominatim) for integration into Ruby on Rails web applications.
+Use this package at your own peril and risk, the author tried to simplify the use of [Nominatim service](https://wiki.openstreetmap.org/wiki/Nominatim) for integration into Phoenix web applications.

 ## Documentation